liqotech/liqo/docs/examples/quick-start.md

 This approach requires the user to have access to the `kubeconfig` of both clusters.

 Let's issue the peering command from the consumer cluster, which is Rome in this case.
 The `--remote-kubeconfig` flag is used to specify the `kubeconfig` of the remote provider cluster, which is Milan in this case.
+Moreover, as no load balancer is configured in the clusters, we will set `--server-service-type` to `NodePort` to use a port of the nodes of the clusters to expose the Liqo gateway.

 ```bash
 liqoctl peer --remote-kubeconfig "$KUBECONFIG_MILAN" --server-service-type NodePort